SystemsApproach/sdn/trellis.rst

-Said another way, we introduced ``forward.p4`` as our canonical example of "a forwarding plane customized to do exactly what we want" in Chapter 4, but then spent the rest of the chapter describing all the machinery that makes something like ``forward.p4`` possible.
-In short, ``fabric.p4`` is an example ``forward.p4``, which we only now able to describe because of how it relates to the control plane.
+Said another way, we introduced ``forward.p4`` as our canonical example of "a forwarding plane customized to do exactly what we want" in Chapter 4, but then spent the rest of the chapter describing all the machinery that makes something like ``forward.p4`` possible, without ever revisiting what network-specific functionality it might actually implement.
+In short, ``fabric.p4`` is a specific example of ``forward.p4``, which we only now able to describe because of how it relates to the control plane.

 There are three things of note about ``fabric.p4``.
 First, it is loosely based on the Broadcom OF-DPA pipeline, which makes sense